EugenioAntunes/EugenioAntunes/README.md

 ###   Just the First Steps...

 - 🔭 I’m currently working at Secretaria da Controladoria Geral do Estado de Pernambuco
-- 🌱 I’m currently learning Web Development using Python and Django.
+- 🌱 I’m currently working with Web Development using Python and Django.
-- 💬 Ask me about what you want..
+- 💬 Ask me about whatever you want...
 - 📫 How to reach me: eugenio.antunes@yahoo.com.br
-- 😄 Pronouns: Ele/Dele
 - ⚡ Fun fact: The life!

 <div align="center">